7 Field Company Royal Engineers War Diary 1918 - 1919

 The attack was launched early on 27 May with a ferocious heavy artillery bombardment of 4,000 guns across a 40 km front, against four divisions of IX Corps.
 Owing to the heavy concentration of primarily British troops in front-line.trenches, casualties from the bombardment were severe; IX Corps itself was virtually wiped out

-1-8 March 1918: At the begining of the month the Company was distributed as follows: 2 & 3 Sections working at Fifth Army Musketery School, Norbicourt.
+1-8 March 1918: At the beginning of the month the Company was distributed as follows: 2 & 3 Sections working at Fifth Army Musketry School, Norbicourt.
 1 and 4 Sections at Headquarters in training at Cormette.
 On the 7/3/1918, Nos 2 & 3 Sections were relieved at Norbicourt by Sections 1 & 4 rejoining Headquarters on the same day.

 On 8/3/18 Nos 1 & 4 Sections were recalled Cormette